Secondary school lasts 7 years, and it is divided into collège (middle school) and lycée (high school).

 - The second foreign language classes start in 5ème, and the students can choose to learn German, Spanish or Italian;

-This mandatory language program can be supplemented with:
+This mandatory program can be supplemented with:

 - Learning Latin as an optional subject starting from 5ème;